KarMiles/polish-girl-painting/readme/docs/deployment.md

 5. In Git Bash change working directory to the desired destination for the clone,
 6. Type "git clone", paste URL for SSH method from the clipboard and press Enter.

 During part of production process both [GitPod](https://gitpod.io/) and the program [Visual Studio Code](https://code.visualstudio.com) were used.
-The latter was not strictly necessary but provided smoother production in times of poor Internet connection and provided extra level of assurance in form of local copy of all files.
+The latter was not strictly necessary but provided smoother production in times of poor Internet connection and provided extra level of assurance in form of a local copy of all files.

 ## ElephantSQL